IMG 6330

-ACD conducts stream hydrology monitoring on streams, rivers, and a few ditches throughout the county.
-Hydrology is the study of water quantity and movements.
-Records of the quantity of water flowing in a stream helps engineers and natural resource managers better understand the effects of rain events, land development and storm water management.
-The data is used for tracking and predicting flooding, engineering solutions to flooding problems, calculating pollutant loadings in streams, and computer modeling.
+Hydrology is the study of water quantity and movement.
+ACD conducts stream hydrology monitoring on streams, rivers, and ditches throughout the county.
+Hydrological data helps engineers and natural resource managers better understand the effects of rain events, land development, and stormwater management.
+The data is used for flood prediction, engineering solutions to flooding problems, calculating pollutant loadings in streams, and computer modeling.

-Most of our stream hydrology monitoring is done with electronic devices that record water levels every 15-minutes, and are periodically downloaded.
-We use Orpheus Mini dataloggers from OTT Hydromet.
-Equipment is installed at ice-out in spring, and then pulled in late-fall before the is any ice formation in the stream.
-Each year we survey the gauges so the readings correspond to sea level elevations.
-At some sites, we have determined rating curves (mathematical relationship between the water level and flow), which allows us to estimate flow from the water level data.
+Stream hydrology monitoring is done with pressure inducer dataloggers that record water levels every 15 minutes and are downloaded periodically throughout the season.
+Equipment is deployed during the open water season.
+Each year, we calibrate the gauges to ensure the readings correspond to sea level elevations.
+At some sites, we have determined rating curves (mathematical relationships between water levels and flows), which allow us to estimate flows from water level data.

-To view or download raw data about a particular stream from this website, use our Data Access tool.
+To view or download raw data about a particular stream in Anoka County, use our Data Access Tool.

 Links: